-As Buddhism spread many different forms emerged due to the character of different teachers and the cultures through which the teaching passed.
-The form of Mahayana Buddhism that is known as Zen emerged as a distinct school in China in about the 8th century.
-Our school of Soto Zen was introduced to Japan in the 13th century by great master Dogen.
+As Buddhism spread different forms emerged through different teachers and the cultures through which the teaching passed.
+The form of Mahayana Buddhism that is known as Zen emerged as a in China in about the 8th century.
+Soto Zen was introduced to Japan in the 13th century by Dogen.
 Within the Soto Zen school there are many teaching lines and each has its own particular flavour.

-Zen literally means meditation and zazen or seated meditation is the heart of our practice.
+Zen literally means meditation.
+Zazen or seated meditation is the heart of our practice.

 As introductions there is a film made at Throssel Hole Abbey, on youtube, introduction to Soto Zen and the pdf file from this page is “The Eightfold Path of Buddhism” by Rev. Master Daizui MacPhillamy